amerwafiy/amerwafiy/README.md

 <figure class="quote">
   <blockquote>
-    Reading is more efficient when at rest.
-Audio is more efficient when in motion. - Naval Ravikant
+    "Reading is more efficient when at rest.
+Audio is more efficient when in motion." - Naval Ravikant
   </blockquote>
 </figure>

-> "Reading is more efficient when at rest.
-Audio is more efficient when in motion."
-> > - Naval Ravikant

 <p> Apart from reading, I also like listening to podcasts.
 I usually tune into them in between workouts and while driving.
 Here are some of my favourite shows.</p>
 <p>